dzamkov/subsphere/README.md

 zero-allocation `Copy` types that can be used to generate geometry on the fly.
 This lets you work with massive tessellations using very little memory.

-* **Spherical Geometry:** We aren't just working with flat meshes and projecting the results onto a sphere.
-This crate uses sphere-aware math throughout, giving us less distortion and more consistent cell shapes than naive implementations.

-* **Versatility:** This crate provides a variety of tessellations, including triangular tessellations based on any [Geodesic Polyhedron](https://en.wikipedia.org/wiki/Geodesic_polyhedron) and hexagonal tessellations based on any
-[Goldberg Polyhedron](https://en.wikipedia.org/wiki/Goldberg_polyhedron), all sharing a common API.
-This lets you quickly experiment with them and find the one that works best for your application.
+* **Versatility:** This crate allows you to explore a huge variety of tessellations, all sharing a common API.
+There's a bunch of adjustable parameters and you're free to mix-and-match topologies and projections to build the tessellation that works best for your needs.

+* **Spherical Geometry:** In the world of `subsphere`, there is only one geometric space: the sphere.
+All objects follow the contours of the sphere, and all calculations correctly account for this.